contactron/MSAPP/README.md

 The fully-functional application can be found here: https://contactron.github.io/MSAPP/

+If you wish to download the source files and run the application locally note that you will need to setup a local server as the material data JSON file is loaded separately as a $http request in the js file.

 ## Functionality

 On launch the application will load and display a list of the Brady Materials available to the application.
 Along with the Material list, several filters and a search tool are presented to allow the user to refine the list of materials.